mdolab/.github/labels/README.md

 1. Use `gh auth` to authenticate with the CLI tool
 2. Generate a PAT with write access for the organization, and save it in the environment variable `$GITHUB_TOKEN`

+Now you can run `bash apply-labels.sh` which will perform a _dry run_, showing what it would have done.
-Now you can run `bash apply-labels.sh` which will set _all_ repos to have the same set of labels defined in `labels.yaml`.
+To actually set the labels, run `APPLY=true bash apply-labels.sh` which will set _all_ repos to have the same set of labels defined in `labels.yaml`.

 ## How does it work?
 This is a 3 step process: